 - Thin-film panels

 Monocrystalline or single-crystal panels are made from pure silicon crystals and are the most efficient solar panels.
 If you have space constraints or want to use panels on a camper, RV, boat, etc., these are the panels you should consider.
 Unfortunately, they are also the most expensive.

 Polycrystalline panels are made from pieces of silicon crystals that are melted together before being sliced into the wafers used to create a solar panel.

 Thin-film solar panels are composed of three types of thin-film panels.
-The most common type is cadmium telluride (CdTe) which has a layer of glass on top to protect it.
-Amorphous silicon (a-Si) panels are made of non-crystalline silicon placed on a base of plastic, metal, etc. Finally, there is Copper Indium Gallium Selenide (CIGS) panels which are placed between conductive layers.
+The most common type is cadmium telluride (CdTe) which has a layer of glass to protect it.
+Amorphous silicon (a-Si) panels are made of non-crystalline silicon placed on a base of plastic, metal, etc. Finally, there Copper Indium Gallium Selenide (CIGS) panels which are placed between conductive layers.

 How to Calculate How Many Solar Panels You Need

-If you are using a small cabin, RV, boat, etc., then add up the usage for your appliances.
+If you are using a small cabin, RV, boat, etc., add up the usage for your appliances.
 Most appliances and electronics have kWh or watts listed on them or in their owner’s manual.